Breaking News:

 Apply to Speak:

-Through our work, public diplomacy practitioners help to ensure that underrepresented groups:
+Through our work, public diplomacy practitioners help to ensure that underrepresented groups participate meaningfully in global policy discussions, stay engaged and informed about decisions and processes that impact them.

 -